Listen to this post

 By the end of 5 months, the baby measures 140mm, just over one-third of the size it will be at full term, and weighs around 200g.
 The heart now starts pumping quite a lot of blood, almost 30 liters each day.
 The baby shows sensitivity to light and responds to sound.
 The pregnancy begins to show externally as the uterus expands and changes shape to accommodate the growing baby.

 At the end of 6 months, the baby practices breathing by inhaling the amniotic fluid into its developing lungs.
-The mother also begins to feel the baby kicking or will feel the hiccups that an unborn baby often gets after drinking the amniotic fluid or while practicing breathing.
+The mother also begins to feel the baby kicking or will feel the hiccups that an unborn baby often gets after drinking the amniotic fluid or while practising breathing.
 The oil and sweat glands of the baby start functioning.

-7 months and beyond: The baby can now opens and close its eyes, and the fetus starts using four senses (out of five).
+7 months and beyond: The baby can now open and close its eyes, and the fetus starts using four senses (out of five).
 These are vision, hearing, taste, and touch.
 Its skin thickens considerably and a layer of fat develops beneath the skin of the baby.
 The weight of the baby also increases gradually.
 Now, the baby can identify the difference between waking and sleeping, and can relate to the moods of the mother.
 The baby’s heart becomes quite mighty and is able to pump 300 gallons of blood per day, preparing for the eventual release from the womb!

 Delivery: The baby is finally ready to enter the world.
 The baby is positioned upside down, with its head facing downwards, as the head is usually the first part that emerges during childbirth.
 The cervix gradually opens to allow the baby to pass into the vagina, and from there, the baby is born!